-596 IUU-fishing is seen as one of the most serious impediments to sustainable fishing and hence the achievement 597 of Target 6.
-In the following sections, we look at its definition, how it is assessed, action taken against it and 598 outcomes.
+IUU fishing is seen as one of the most serious impediments to sustainable fishing and hence the achievement of Target 6.
+In the following sections, we look at its definition, how it is assessed, action taken against it and outcomes.

-2.1.1 Definition of IUU-fishing
+2.1.1 Definition of IUU fishing

-There is no simple agreed definition of IUU-fishing.
-The FAO International Plan of Action to Prevent, Deter, and Eliminate Illegal, Unreported, and Unregulated Fishing (IPOA-IUU) adopted in 2001 (FAO, 2001, 2002), indicates that IUU-fishing is characterized by overlapping violations at national (EEZ), regional (RFMOs) or international levels (see also FAO, 2015):
+There is no simple and internationally agreed definition of IUU fishing.
+The International Monitoring, Control and Surveillance (MCS) Network refers to fishing that is conducted contradictory to legal conservation and management measures currently in place around the world12.
+The FAO International Plan of Action to Prevent, Deter, and Eliminate Illegal, Unreported, and Unregulated Fishing (IPOA-IUU), adopted in 2001 (FAO, 2001, 2002), does not provide a definition of IUU fishing but indicates that IUU fishing is characterized by overlapping violations at national (EEZ), regional (RFMOs) or international levels (see also FAO, 2015):